tomtheisen/mutraction/docs/tracker.md

 ## Methods

 ### `startTransaction(name?)`
-### `commit()`
-### `rollback()`

-These methods control batches of changes.
 Starting a new transaction establishes a checkpoint.
 If you're happy with the changes made during a transaction, you can commit it to keep them.
 If you'd like to revert the changes instead, you can roll it back.
-Transaction names are optional.
-They have no functional impact, but can be useful for inspecting the change history.

 Transactions are recursive.
 Each time you commit or rollback, it applies to the inner-most transaction.

+#### Arguments

+* `name` is the optional name of the transaction.
+Transaction names have no functional impact, but can be useful for inspecting the change history.

+#### Return value

+The transaction object is returned.
+It has an optional `transactionName`, optional `parentTransaction`, and a `operations` array.

+### `commit(transaction?)`
+### `rollback(transaction?)`

+These methods resolve the current transaction.
+Commit to keep the changes.
+Roll back to discard.
+Transactions are recursive.
+Each time you commit or rollback, it applies to the inner-most transaction.

-None of these methods have a return value.
+Neither of these methods have a return value.

+#### Arguments

+* `transaction` is the transaction object to resolve.
+It must be newest un-resolved transaction.
+If you omit this parameter, it will be determined automatically.
+Supplying this parameter acts as an assertion that the transaction stack has not gotten unbalanced.

 ### `undo()`
 ### `redo()`